SteveDoyle2/pyNastran/docs_sphinx/quick_start/Installation.rst

 requirements in ``setup.py``.
 It shouldn't be that different, but pyNastran does make use of numpy's "new" axis option in ``numpy.linalg.norm`` and there was a major bug fix in Python 2.7.8, so buyer beware.

+Regarding the GUI, Python 2.7 with ``vtk==5.10.1`` will give you the best looking GUI.
+The GUI in vtk 6/7 won't let you see element edges.
+The GUI in Python 3 won't save your settings.

 Download pyNastran
 ------------------